 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, 10 Gbps

 See ExpressRoute partners and locations for the list of service providers and locations.

 What are the technical requirements for connecting my on-premises location to Azure?

 Yes.
 Each ExpressRoute circuit has a redundant pair of cross connections configured to provide high availability.

 Will I lose connectivity if one of my ExpressRoute links fail?

 You will not lose connectivity if one of the cross connections fails.
-A redundant connection is available to support the load of your network.
-You can additionally create multiple circuits in a different peering location to achieve failure resilience.
+A redundant connection is available to support the load of your network and provide high availability of your ExpressRoute circuit.
+You can additionally create a circuit in a different peering location to achieve circuit-level resilience.